Bellfalasch/frontend-forum/slides.md

 layout: future
 ---

-# Toolchain chaos
+# New ways of linting

-As Rust enters the playing field for real, many of your tried and tested packages and tools will lose to new Rust-tools.
-Some will be replaced by other, even faster tools.
-The ones that appeared in 2024 will mature in 2025, and new ones will be introduced.
-It will be a somewhat chaotic 2025.
+The oxc linter Oxlint will release a stable version and now teams will have many options to move away from the slow prettier+eslint spaghetti.

 ---
 transition: slide-up
 layout: future
 ---

-# Oxlint
+# Toolchain chaos

-The linter will release a stable version and most users will never use **eslint** and **prettier** again
+As Rust have entered the playing field for real, many of your tried and tested packages and tools will lose to new Rust-tools.
+Some Rust-tools of today will even be replaced by other, even faster tools, by the end of the year.
+The ones that appeared in 2024 will mature a lot in 2025.
+It will be a somewhat chaotic 2025.

 ---
 transition: slide-up